-What to Serve with Crock Pot Beef Stroganoff?
+What to Serve with Slow Cooker Beef Stroganoff?

 Egg noodles are the traditional accompaniment.
 If you prefer, you can use another pasta of choice or even use Spaetzle.
 For sides, stroganoff pairs great with any steamed veggie and/or a leafy green salad.